anilsathyan7/Portrait-Segmentation/README.md

 **Portrait segmentation** refers to the process of segmenting a person in an image from its background.
 Here we use the concept of **semantic segmentation** to predict the label of every pixel (dense prediction) in an image.
+This technique is widely used in computer vision applications like **background replacement and background blurring** on mobile devices.

 Here we limit ourselves to **binary classes** (person or background) and use only plain **portrait-selfie** images for matting.